opencord/voltha-docs/release_notes/voltha_2.6.rst

 Thanks to the `Continuous Certification <https://opennetworking.org/continuous-certification-program>`_ program at ONF we can also ensure that the following devices are compatible with the VOLTHA 2.6 release:

 - Edgecore ASGVolt64 GPON OLT
 - Edgecore ASXVolt16 XGSGPON OLT
+- Sercomm FG1000 GPON ONU
-- Sercomm F1000 GPON ONU
+- Sercomm Glasfaser GPON ONU
 - Edgecore 6712-32X Switch
 - Edgecore 7712-32X Switch

-VOLTHA 2.6 is also tested with other brands, such as Alpha, Iskratel, Tibit but they are not enrolled in the continuous certification program thus do not appear in the list.

 Jira stories
 ------------
-A full list of stories and bugs completed can be found under the `VOLTHA 2.6 <https://jira.opencord.org/secure/ReleaseNote.jspa?projectId=10106&version=11900>`_ release page in Jira.
+A full list of stories and bugs completed can be found under the `VOLTHA 2.6 <https://jira.opencord.org/projects/VOL/versions/11500>`_ release page in Jira.

 Component Versions in VOLTHA 2.6 release
 ----------------------------------------